 - Sound: The new Eureka Mignon series is known for their low-noise operation, especially for a flat burr design.
 We have found the sound to be much less loud and a lot more pleasing to the ear than the Encore.

 - Single Dosing: While possible, it is not ideal with the stock hopper.
 A good bunch of grounds end up on the rubber ledge where the hopper connects to the grinder and a bunch of grounds stick to the top of the chute, just in front of the "declogging zigzag metal pieces".
 In the stock setup, I found that you need to purge about 2-3 grams just before grinding your beans reducing the retention to about .3 to .5 grams.
-I'll post a separate blog about the single dose mod, I truly believe this can turn the Perfetto into a very capable single dose grinder
+I'll post a separate blog about the Eureka Mignon Single Dose mod, I truly believe this can turn the Perfetto into a very capable single dose grinder

 - Timer: There is a neat little grind timer for single and double shots, which is really built for "full hopper use" when you are pulling a lot of shots in a day.
 The timer feature doesn't really make sense for our single dosing usage, but the display sure looks cool.